 What will be inside the computer is, sadly, another unknown regarding the Mac Pro for 2019, save for a scant few details.
 For starters, we know that Apple is focused on issuing a Mac Pro with a modular and upgradeable design.

 “In addition to the new iMac Pro, Apple is working on a completely redesigned, next-generation Mac Pro architected for pro customers who need the highest performance, high-throughput system in a modular, upgradeable design,” Apple wrote in a December 2017 press release announcing the new iMac Pro, “as well as a new high-end pro display.”

-With that, we know that Apple intends to make at least some of the new Mac Pro design easy to manage, upgrade and set up in different orientations.
-If this is the case, this computer will have to work with a large variety of off-the-shelf parts – at least ‘off-the-shelf’ for business pros or IT managers.
-(Could the Mac Pro inadvertently be Apple’s first mining computer?)
+So, we know that Apple is intending to make at least some of the Mac Pro design easy to manage, upgrade and set up in different configurations.
+If true, the Mac Pro 2019 will have to work with a large variety of off-the-shelf parts – at least ‘off the shelf’ for business pros or IT managers.

 Simply put, there wasn’t enough room in the last Mac Pro for storage expansion, and that needs to change in the 2019 model.

 We also know that Apple has a display in the works, presumably one that was designed with the performance of the Mac Pro in mind.

 As of last September, reports circulated that an 8K (7,680 x 4,320) resolution display was in the works at Apple, and that it would compete with the 32-inch Dell UltraSharp monitor that we recently reviewed.
 It would come with either 10-bit dithering or native 10-bit colors as well, but not a touchscreen, which isn’t surprising given Apple’s aversion to adding touch to the Mac.